 Analyzing every little thing in life is not good for anyone – especially INTJs.

 Because this personality type has such a strong analytical side, it can be difficult for them to turn it off and just let life happen.
 We overthink so much that it can push us into a stressful state of mind.

-Basically, we can be our own worst enemy when it comes to stress and anxiety.
+Basically, we can be our own worst enemies when it comes to stress and anxiety.

 5. Not rule-followers

 It’s not that all INTJs love breaking the rules.
 This is more about this personality type, never just blindly following the rules that have no point or meaning behind them.